Mohamedqadar-Ibrahim/WannaCry-Ransomware-Analysis/README.md

 ## **📖 Overview**

-This project aims to analyze the infamous **WannaCry ransomware attack**, which affected over 200,000 machines globally in 2017.
+This project aims to analyse the infamous **WannaCry ransomware attack**, which affected over 200,000 machines globally in 2017.
 Using both static and dynamic analysis, I investigated the malware's behavior, identified the tools used to carry out the attack, and explored ways to mitigate such threats in the future.

 This case study serves as a hands-on exploration of malware analysis techniques, including file examination, hashing, and sandboxing, to better understand the lifecycle of ransomware attacks and how to protect against them.